QL2111/R_Gradient_Descent_Multinomial/README.md

 - Enhancing the visualization capabilities for model evaluation.
 - Improve the UI.
 - Continue the interconnection between the package and the Rshiny using Docker.
+- Add error messages to report unspecified parameters on the shiny interface.